Hackers access NordVPN server, users unaffected

 “Our service as a whole was not hacked; our code was not hacked; the VPN tunnel was not breached.

 “The NordVPN applications are unaffected.
 It was an individual instance of unauthorised access to 1 of more than 5000 servers we have.”

-The hacker managed to access this server because of the mistakes made by the data centre owner, of which NordVPN was not aware.
+The hacker managed to access this server because of the mistakes made by the data center owner, of which NordVPN was not aware.

-As soon as we found out about the issue, the company ceased its relationship with this particular data centre and shredded the server.
+As soon as we found out about the issue, the company ceased its relationship with this particular data center and shredded the server.

 The stamement said it was not a targeted attack against NordVPN as at least two other VPN services were affected.

 To prevent any similar incidents, among other means, NordVPN encrypts the hard disk of each new server it builds.